pongib/365DaysOfLearning/README.md

 * Learn how to commit and push via gitlens in VSCODE but found out it not have commit and push LOL.

 **Thoughts**: Some method not useful such as isnumeric, isdigit, isdecimal it return the same and can't use with '1.0' with period.

+## Day 74: Mar 14, 2020

+**TIL**: A little with if else statement.
+In python it else if with elif and after condition it must have : and indent need to equally.

+**Thoughts**: Today not much learn because of Netflix LOL!